 - It’s lutein levels are higher than most fruits.
 Lutein is a potent carotenoid that prevents degenerative conditions of the eye and improves overall eye health.
-Lutein may also reduce the risk of cancer and type 2 diabetes.

 - Avos contain more than twice the potassium of a banana.
 Potassium is important for controlling the electrical activity of the heart.
 Potassium also helps your kidneys filter blood and supports the health of bones and muscles.

 - The greatest concentration of carotenoids or plant pigments are located close to the avo skin, in the dark green flesh.
 So be mindful of how you de-flesh this amazing fruit.
 Guidelines on how to de-flesh your avo well without losing it’s beneficial compounds are found here.